gkamesh98/vite-react-router-dom/README.md

 If Page is not found then this element will be displayed in the page.
 ### routerType
 It accepts [browser](https://reactrouter.com/en/main/routers/create-browser-router#createbrowserrouter), [hash](https://reactrouter.com/en/main/routers/create-hash-router#createhashrouter), [memory](https://reactrouter.com/en/main/routers/create-memory-router#creatememoryrouter).
 Default is browser. can learn about it more from here who they vary
+### basename
+It take base path name that has to be accepted.
+On top of it will the base will be pathname in the useLocation.

+## Example
+You can see a example over here github [pages](https://gkamesh98.github.io/vite-react-router-dom/)